Tutorial: Word Counts

 Producing Events With New Keys

-While it's fairly common to maintain the input event's key (SDF's default behavior), there are many reasons why you might adjust it...like here (NOTE: advanced concept below)!
+While it's fairly common to maintain the input event's key (SDF's default behavior), there are also many reasons why you might adjust it, so we showcase an example of that here!

 In the end we would produce 5 messages in total, like so: